-It was argument with my mother you see, she would favor my brother all the time.
+It was argument with my mother you see, she would favor my brother all the time...

-I was 17 years old.
+I was 17years old.
 My mother was not happy about [my boyfriend and subsequent pregnancy] at all as she is a single mother herself of four children and was really struggling to support for us....my mother stopped talking to me or even supporting me, I had to fend for myself.

 As can be seen from the above quotes the participants who took part in this study had a difficult childhood and faced several challenges.
 One of the participants once stayed on the streets when he was a youth, and another had been a victim of teenage pregnancy and had failed her matriculation.
 Although, one of the participants had been raised in foster care and got adopted by a stable couple later, she never managed to adjust to life in a structured family.
-One of the participants had been raised by a single parent whilst another one was raised by a grandmother.
+One of the participants had been raised by a grandmother.
 It was obvious that these participants' experiences contributed to their being homeless later on in their adult life.